 Growing engineering requirements

-The new connector had to be rated for temperatures beyond 400°F (200°C) and pressures at 20,000 psi (1380 bar) providing also a reliable electrical connection whilst protecting expensive sensors and electronics.
+The new connector had to be rated for temperatures beyond 400°F (200°C) and pressures at 20,000 psi (1380 bar) providing also a reliable electrical connection while protecting expensive sensors and electronics.
 Additional requirements included compatibility with industry-standard pin patterns, extended mating cycles and assembly efficiencies.
 To prove the reliability of the multi-pin connector made with the Victrex material, Rampart gained data from using a new test vessel.
 It allows real-world operational settings to test the performance at both high temperature and high pressure simultaneously in a precise manner.
 Alternative evaluation strategies might typically be to test the connector at an appropriate temperature but at minimal pressure, or at high pressure and room temperature.

 Going beyond standard testing protocols, such as NORSOK and ISO, is familiar to Victrex.
 In doing so the company is supporting the industry to better understand how VICTREX PAEK materials operate in harsh environments.
 “Victrex typically tests polymers for longer, that is for more hours, and in real-world condition simulations such as higher temperatures and more aggressive chemical environments than those prescribed by the test protocols,” says Dr Geoff Small, Energy Market Technology Manager at Victrex.
 “This provides a better prediction of how the polymer will perform in various conditions to contribute to the development of reliable applications.”

 Reducing downtime and system costs